NYASP Lobby Day Talking Points

 Licensure of school psychologists will benefit children, families, and school districts across NYS.

-NYS Bill A1132-A/S692-A provides for licensure of school psychologists to practice school psychology, regardless of the setting.
+NYS Bill A1132-C/S692-C provides for licensure of school psychologists to practice school psychology, regardless of the setting.

 The scope of practice for school psychologists defined in the bill allows the licensed school psychologist to engage in the professional activities with individuals from birth to age 21: